Animal symbolism in Chinese art 兽 shòu

 With so many cute and cuddly cats on the Internet it is surprising that cats generally have a poor traditional image in China.
 It should be remembered that cats were kept for controlling pests rather than pets.
 They were particularly important for controlling the rats that ate the silkworms and hence another name ‘silkworm cats’ 蚕猫 cán māo.
 The character for cat shows an animal and a field of grain, suggesting its role as vermin catcher.

-As in Western culture a cat has some more sinister associations.
+As in western culture a cat has some more sinister associations.
 It can see spirits in the dark and should be cremated and not buried as otherwise it could turn into a demon.
-The arrival of a strange cat to a house bodes ill as the cat can sense that misfortune will fall and the house will become dilapidated and become home to rats and mice.
+The arrival of a strange cat to a house bodes ill as the cat can sense that misfortune is about to fall and the house will become dilapidated and become home to rats and mice.
 The cat only appeared as domesticated animal about 2,500 years and does not appear in ancient legends or included in the astrological zodiac of 12 animals.

 The similar sounding mào耄 means someone in 80s or 90s so a picture of a cat may symbolize a wish for long life.